2023 Most Popular General Visual & Performing Arts Undergraduate Certificate Schools in New York

 The following schools top our list of the Most Popular General Visual & Performing Arts Undergraduate Certificate Colleges.

-Our 2023 rankings named SUNY Westchester Community College the most popular school in New York for general visual and performing arts students working on their undergraduate certificate.
+Our analysis found SUNY Westchester Community College to be the most popular school for general visual and performing arts students who want to pursue a undergraduate certificate in New York.
 SUNY Westchester Community College is a medium-sized public school located in the suburb of Valhalla.

 Of the 2 students majoring in visual arts at SUNY Westchester Community College, 50% are male and 50% are female.